kendarorg/Angular101/demo001mat.md

 		this.addressId = this.activatedRoute.snapshot.params.id;
 	}

+And used inside the onInit

+	ngOnInit(): void {
+		this.addressId = this.activatedRoute.snapshot.params.id;
+	}

 At this point we can show it inside the single-address.component.html.
 The message now contains the id of the clicked element

 	<p>single-address {{addressId}} works!</p>